In A Bullet-Riddled Mansion, A Beirut Architect Envisions A Museum Of Memory

 "As we all know, Damascus Road became a demarcation line which divided the city in two," she says.
 The building struck her because it was divided in two by its central hall, and was located on the Green Line, which divided the city during the war.

-The Green Line, so called for the plants which sprang up during the war in the untended strip of city, split the factions of West Beirut from the east.
+The Green Line, so called for the plants that sprang up during the war in the untended strip of city, split the factions of West Beirut from the east.
 The Barakat family fled to a safer area of Lebanon north of Beirut as soon as the war began.
 Militias moved into their house: A building designed so that sunshine could stream into thés dansants, tea dances, also offered ideal sight lines for snipers.

 The building was notorious during Hallak's frightening childhood, when she and her family lived nearby.